benjamincrozat/content/posts/gpt-llm-ai-explanation.md

 ## Introduction

-This article aims at demystifying GPT in the simplest way possible and give you a high-level understanding of large language models (or LLMs).
+This article aims at demystifying GPT in the simplest way possible and give you a high-level understanding of large language models (or LLMs), which are often referred as "Artificial Intelligence."

 That way, you will be able to use them more effectively in your next project or when "chatting" with them (through ChatGPT for instance).